I was born in Dublin but I have lived in London since 1988. I am married to Deirdre who writes a blog on being a carer (

-I worked with the homeless in local government for 25 years, but retired a year ago, in July 2012.
+I worked with the homeless in local government for 25 years, I was medically retired in July 2012.
 I often see my friends from work, they have been faithful to me and my family.

-Prior to diagnosis I sat - volunteered - on the local council, specialising in adult social care, I have now moved from critic to user!
-Because of my work on this body I was aware of what was/is to come for me and my family....in fact, one of my last roles in this capacity was to report back on the conference where the merits and demerits of dying at home as against in hospital/hospice was the principal topic.
+Prior to diagnosis I sat - volunteered - on the local government council as a member of the scrutiny panel, specialising in adult social care, I have now moved from critic to user!
+Because of my work on this body I was aware of what was/is to come for me and my family....in fact, one of my last roles in this capacity was to report back on a conference where the merits and demerits of dying at home as against in hospital/hospice was the principal topic.
 I exercised a lot and loved going to the gym, I really miss spinning both for physical exertion and the mental clear out it brought.
 Now I concentrate on family.
 I was the trade union rep at work too.
 Funnliy enough since I became ill I found I was getting more agreement in my TU negotiations on individual isssues, and members seemed much more willing to take on board my suggestions about how to solve their issues for themselves.
 Empowerment reigned!
 Conversely, I feel that staff in HR were not exactly helpful to me, I have concluded that they remember the tussles I had with them in past times, and didn't seem capable of moving beyond them.

 My lung capacity is diminishing that this is affecting my ability to talk, eat and swallow.
 With my voice slowly diminishing I don't know for how long I will be able to effectively use voice activated technology.
 This problem is significantly enhanced by my fine motor skills (especially in relation to typing) diminishing at the same time.

-I use voice activation technology (Dragon).
+I am lucky that I have retained my voice and can use voice activation technology (Dragon).
 Whilst I made significant progress at first, I am having diffiulty mastering it.
-It doesn't get the Irish Accent nor does it seem capable of ""learning it"", as it is supposed to do.
-However, it is of enormous assistance to me.
+It doesn't get the Irish Accent too well nor does it seem capable of ""learning it"", as it is supposed to do.
+This problem has eased since Dragon version 13 areived.
+Despite these difficulties It has been of enormous assistance to me.
 I also use various voice recognition apps on the IPhone/pad but these all suffer from a voice correction tool and will not, as a consequence suffice, when I can no longer correct by keyboard.

 Kate has now finished her degree and is home with us at present.
-I think she intends to stay with us a year whilst she plans for the future.
+I think she intends to stay with us for a few years whilst she plans for the future.
 She went to Exeter, 200 miles away.
-I'm glad she felt comfortable going to live so far away but but it has helped her enormously in her development as a person.
-My son Tom, who has lived with us all this life, is now embarking on his university education.
-He is heading off to Southampton (70 miles away) to study.
-He has been an enormous help to us over the last few years, it's difficult to see how we will manage without him.
-He has always been willing to help me in the most difficult circumstances, I'm having difficulty learning to expect the same sort of personal help from my daughter.
-It's clear that she is willing to provide this help butt I've not yet gathered up the courage to accept it.
-I realise this is a bit primitive of me, and I hope I'll get over it, but it's difficult, at present, to see the light.
+I'm glad she felt comfortable going to live so far away, it has helped her enormously in her development as a person.
+My son Tom, who has lived with us all this life, has now embarked on his university education.
+He goes to Southampton (70 miles away) to study, though he is living elsewhere he is only an hour away.
+He has been an enormous help to us over the last few years, it was difficult to see how we would manage without him.
+He has always been willing to help me in the most difficult circumstances, I had some initial difficulty learning to expect the same sort of personal help from my daughter.
+She was willing to provide this help but it took some time for me to accept it.

-The work on our house is finished (for now!).the move downstairs has been completed (jan 2011) and I am suprised that I feel no loss about the fact that upstairs is now out of bounds.
-This involved extensive renovations which we had to pay for, as there is no central government assistance available.
-The local MND/ALS Association made us a £2,000 grant and the local council(government) funded some of the wetroom fittings including a ""bio bidet"" for the toilet.
-The funding provided from the various sources was a drop in the ocean compared to the overall cost.
+The work on our house is finished (for now!).
+The move downstairs has been completed and I am suprised that I feel no loss about the fact that upstairs is now out of bounds.
+This involved extensive renovations (converting some of the living space into a bedroom, digging the kitchen out and converting it into a wet room, and building a new kitchen) which we had to pay for, as there is no central government assistance available.
+The local MND/ALS Association made is a small grant, and the local counci ((government) funded some of the wetroom fittings including a ""bio bidet"" for the toilet.
+The funding provided from the various bodies was small compared to the overall cost.
 Consequently our savings are shot.
-Each month or so brings a new challenge; more grab rails, raised toilet seat, different seats, new ways of doing simple things and most recently the addition of a standing hoist to the battalion of devices we have in the house.
-So far, there has always been a way but I worry about the challenge that has no solution.
+Each month or so brings a new challenges; new ways of doing simple things - the latest being how to pee whilst remaining in the wheelchair.

-I currently employ two personal assistants for 27 hours a week, this enables my family to get out to work/school/college.
+I currently employ a personal assistants for 80 hours a week, this enables my family to get out to work/school/college.
 This is very important to us all.
+This is funded through NHS Continuing Care.
+It does take time to become accustomed to new people about the house but these difficulties are small compared to the benefits which accrue.

 I constantly worry about the fact that I will live long beyond my ability to mobilise.
 Some might think this is odd but I fear a life of total dependence particularly in terms of toileting, communication and burden to others.
 It is clear to me that voluntary euthanasia is on the horizon but I fear it won't come in time enough for me.